Gianluigi Aponte: Career

 In October 2010 he acquired 50% of the shares of the shipping company Grandi Navi Veloci to which he contributed three ships and the Naples-Palermo line formerly belonging to SNAV, a company of the MSC group.
 In November 2011 he acquired 51% share of Bluvacanze and Cisalpina Tour.
 In July 2015, he bought Caremar.

-In October 2023, MSC's budget figures for the year 2022 are published: revenues are around USD 86.4 billion, while net profit is around USD 36.2 billion.
-At the same time as the publication of the balance sheet figures, the MSC group acquired 50% of Italo, a private Italian company operating in high-speed rail transport.
+In 2014, he retired from the position of CEO and president in favour of his son Diego Aponte, assuming the role of executive chairman within MSC.

-In November 2024, the MSC group, through its subsidiary Medlog holding Italia, closed the acquisition of 51% of Mvn, a company operating in the integrated logistics sector and managing operations for large industrial groups in Italy and worldwide.
-The operation marks MSC's entry into the industrial integrated logistics sector.
-Also in 2024, the MSC Group entered the publishing business: as of 29 September 2024, it officially owned the Ligurian daily Il Secolo XIX, which was acquired by Gedi of the Exor Editoria Group.
+In April 2025, Aponte was reported to have been personally involved in brokering a $19 billion port deal with Hong Kong tycoon Li Ka-shing.

-As of 2024 MSC owns or operates more than 800 container ships, with an average of around 22.5 million containers transported each year.
-It employs around 200,000 people worldwide, with more than 300 shipping routes and 520 port calls, and as of 2022 MSC is the world's leading cargo carrier, followed by Denmark's Maersk Line.
-According to Alphaliner, it is currently the world leader in maritime transport, handling just under 20% of the world's maritime traffic by 2024.
+In April 2026, it was announced that the Aponte family had completed a transfer of ownership of the company from founder Gianluigi Aponte to his two children, Diego Aponte and Alexa Aponte Vago, with Gianluigi Aponte remaining as Executive Chairman.

 Honours

 In 2009, at the Teatro di San Carlo of Naples, he received, along with Fabio Cannavaro, Ambra Vallo and others, a prize for "Neapolitan Excellence in the World" from then-Italian prime minister Silvio Berlusconi.

 In 2012, he won the Cruise International Lifetime Achievement Award in recognition of his long term activity in the industry.

 In October 2013, he received Containerisation International's Lifetime Achievement Award, as well as a knighthood, the Order of Merit for Labour, from Italian President Giorgio Napolitano.
 The Aponte family have featured prominently in the Lloyd's List Top 100 most influential people in the shipping industry, named in the top 10 in 2014 and in position 16 in 2018.